-CROSS-CUTTING ACTIONS Actions Indicators 2020 2021 2022 2023 2024 Additional information requested from the Committee (deadline 28 July) #1 # States Parties that report, having included Convention implementation activities in national development plans, poverty reduction strategies, humanitarian response plans and national strategies for the inclusion of persons with disabilities, where appropriate % mine-affected States Parties that report making national financial commitments to the implementation of their obligations under the Convention #2 % mine-affected States Parties that report having evidence-based, costed and time-bound national strategies and work plans in place #3 % affected States Parties whose national work plans and strategies integrate gender and take the diverse needs and experiences of people in affected communities into account women in States Parties' delegations attending Convention meetings #5 % States Parties that have updated their national standards to address new challenges and ensure the employment of best practices, taking into consideration the latest IMAS #6 # States Parties that report having included mine action related activities within their humanitarian response plans, peacebuilding, development or human rights plans, where relevant #8 # States Parties that prepare their Article 7 reports using the Guide to Reporting States Parties that report on progress and challenges during formal and informal meetings #9 % States Parties that report having a sustainable national information management system in place
+CROSS-CUTTING ACTIONS Actions Indicators 2020 2021 2022 2023 2024 Additional information requested from the Committee (deadline 28 July) #1 # States Parties that report, having included Convention implementation activities in national development plans, poverty reduction strategies, humanitarian response plans and national strategies for the inclusion of persons with disabilities, where appropriate % mine-affected States Parties that report making national financial commitments to the implementation of their obligations under the Convention #2 % mine-affected States Parties that report having evidence-based, costed and time-bound national strategies and work plans in place #3 % affected States Parties whose national work plans and strategies integrate gender and take the diverse needs and experiences of people in affected communities into account women in States Parties' delegations attending Convention meetings #5 % States Parties that have updated their national standards to address new challenges and ensure the employment of best practices, taking into consideration the latest IMAS #6 # States Parties that report having included mine action related activities within their humanitarian response plans, peacebuilding, development or human rights plans, where relevant States Parties that prepare their Article 7 reports using the Guide to Reporting #8 # States Parties that report on progress and challenges during formal and informal meetings #9 % States Parties that report having a sustainable national information management system in place

-SURVEY AND CLEARANCE OF MINED AREAS Actions Indicators 2020 2021 2022 2023 2024 Additional information requested from the Committee (deadline 28 July) #18 % affected States Parties that have established an accurate and evidence-based contamination baseline no later than the Nineteenth Meeting of the States Parties in 2021 (and by each year thereafter if not all affected States Parties have done so by 19MSP) % affected States Parties who report having established their baseline through inclusive consultations with women, girls, boys and men #19 % affected States Parties presenting work plans for the implementation of Article 5 by the Eighteenth Meeting of the States Parties (and MSPs thereafter and by each year thereafter if not all affected States Parties have done so by 18MSP) #20 # affected States Parties that have reported annual updates and adjusted milestones to their national work plans in their 30 April transparency reports States Parties that have fulfilled their obligations under Article 5 #21 # States Parties that apply the provisions of the Convention to anti- personnel mines of an improvised nature (for the purpose of this indicator: survey, clear and report) % of affected States Parties reporting on the remaining challenge and progress made in accordance with IMAS #22 % of affected States Parties providing survey and clearance data in Article 5 extension requests and Article 7 reports that disaggregates by type of contamination % extension requests that include detailed, costed and multi-year work plans for the extension period #23 % extension requests that are submitted in accordance with the process established by the States Parties #24 % extension requests that include appropriate plans for risk education and reduction activities
+SURVEY AND CLEARANCE OF MINED AREAS Actions Indicators 2020 2021 2022 2023 2024 Additional information requested from the Committee (deadline 28 July) #18 % affected States Parties that have established an accurate and evidence-based contamination baseline no later than the Nineteenth Meeting of the States Parties in 2021 (and by each year thereafter if not all affected States Parties have done so by 19MSP) The Committee observed that Colombia was still in the process of identifying the precise perimeter of mined areas and would welcome updated information from Colombia on these efforts. % affected States Parties who report having established their baseline through inclusive consultations with women, girls, boys and men #19 % affected States Parties presenting work plans for the implementation of Article 5 by the Eighteenth Meeting of the States Parties (and MSPs thereafter and by each year thereafter if not all affected States Parties have done so by 18MSP) #20 # affected States Parties that have reported annual updates and adjusted milestones to their national work plans in their 30 April transparency reports The Committee would welcome additional information from Colombia on its efforts to report annual updates and adjusted milestones to their national work plans in their 30 April transparency reports.
+States Parties that have fulfilled their obligations under Article 5 #21 # States Parties that apply the provisions of the Convention to anti- personnel mines of an improvised nature (for the purpose of this indicator: survey, clear and report) % of affected States Parties reporting on the remaining challenge and progress made in accordance with IMAS #22 % of affected States Parties providing survey and clearance data in Article 5 extension requests and Article 7 reports that disaggregates by type of contamination % extension requests that include detailed, costed and multi-year work plans for the extension period #23 % extension requests that are submitted in accordance with the process established by the States Parties #24 % extension requests that include appropriate plans for risk education and reduction activities